axsh/wakame-vdc/docs/content/installation.md

 If everything went right, Wakame-vdc is now up and running.
 Start a web browser and surf to your machine's IP address on port 9000.
 If you're using the same IP address as this guide, that would be `192.168.3.100:9000`.
 Log in with user `demo` and password `demo`.

-The `ubuntu5d` image has password login through ssh enabled.
+The `ubuntu` image has password login through ssh enabled.
 After starting instances you are able to log in using username `ubuntu` and password `ubuntu`.
 You are of course also able to log in using username `ubuntu` and a key pair registered with Wakame-vdc.

 Check out the [basic usage guide](usage/index.md) if you're not sure were to go from here.